-In 2017 Barbara was awarded the distinction of Accredited Decorative Painter (ADP) by The Society of Decorative Painters.
+In 2017 Barbara was awarded the distinction of Accredited Decorative Painter (ADP) and in 2018 she was awarded her Certified Decorative Artist (CDA) distinction by The Society of Decorative Painters.

 Barbara is a member of the Society of Decorative Painters, Decorative Arts Collection, Tole Painters of the Western Reserve where she has served in various board positions.
 She has exhibited at fine art and craft shows in Ohio and Virginia for many years.

 Barbara is also very involved in her church and community, being instrumental in bringing the Prayer Shawl Ministry and Elizabeth Ministry to her parish, a member of the guitar group and also solo singing, and Eucharistic Minister.
-Barbara is involved with the Olde Northfield Historic Preservation Association and Nordonia Hills Garden Club where she has also been a board member.
+Barbara is involved with the Olde Northfield Historic Preservation Association and Nordonia Hills Garden Club.

 Home | Artwork For Sale | New Designs | Household | Seasonal

 Williamsburg Display | Fruits | Tinware | Christmas | Florals